Interior Secretary Zinke is a Roosevelt fanboy. So does that mean he won’t trash the place?

 Q. Zinke says he’ll be a conservationist in the Teddy Roosevelt tradition.
 Do you buy it?

 A. I don’t consider Zinke an environmentalist.
-If he were he’d be denouncing climate change loudly.
+If he were, he’d be denouncing climate change loudly.
 What he is, is somebody like Theodore Roosevelt.
 He appreciates the American landscape.

 I think by and large Roosevelt would like the new Secretary of Interior.
 First off, he was a big egotist, TR, and here’s this guy telling everybody that he loves Theodore Roosevelt.
 Secondly, Zinke was a Navy SEAL, and TR loved military service.
 And third, he’s a hunt and fish guy.
 He’s probably one of the better high-profile Republican conservationists in the country today.
 I do think he’s a true-blue conservationist.

 The question is, in a world where EPA is disappearing and you’re opening up public lands, is Zinke willing to really fight for clean air and water and protect our park systems from things like climate change?
 Climate change is making wildlife leave refuges, it’s creating bug infestations, it’s causing drought.
 There are a whole host of problems the Secretary of Interior is going to have to tackle.
-And I don’t know yet, none of us know yet, how much leeway if any Donald Trump is going to give him to pull together a kind of sane Republican-oriented conservation program for the public land.
+And I don’t know yet, none of us know yet, how much leeway, if any, Donald Trump is going to give him to pull together a kind of sane Republican-oriented conservation program for the public land.

 Q. You mention climate change.
 Zinke has waffled on the subject.
 Is it fair for Zinke to say he’s committed to Roosevelt’s legacy without acknowledging how climate change will harm the American landscape he loves?

 A. I do think it’s fair for him to say that because we don’t know how TR would have responded to climate change.
-We can make hunches but I’m a historian and we try not to put words into dead people’s mouths.
+We can make hunches, but I’m a historian and we try not to put words into dead people’s mouths.
 I think what he’s trying to communicate is he does care deeply about being a steward of the land and he doesn’t want to see forests clear cut or reckless mining.
 He’s putting his past decades of behavior as an outdoorsperson front and center of who he is.
 So that part of him is positive.

-I think intellectually it’s bankrupt to be a climate change cover up artist and say it doesn’t matter much or not be able to speak honestly to the American public about it, because it is affecting the national parks and monuments that he is going to oversee.
+I think intellectually it’s bankrupt to be a climate change cover-up artist and say it doesn’t matter much or not be able to speak honestly to the American public about it, because it is affecting the national parks and monuments that he is going to oversee.

 It isn’t like appointing somebody who doesn’t get it.
 He’s probably the least controversial of Trump’s picks.
 Look at a pick like Scott Pruitt to head the Environmental Protection Agency.
 He is one of the most grotesque choices in American history to run an agency, somebody who has basically spent his career trying to destroy it.
 Zinke’s not like that.
 He does have a great respect for the national parks and monuments that he’s going to be a steward of.
 In the end, he may be the one voice at times promoting a conservation ethic in a Trump administration that’s hell-bent on drilling and mining anything they can.